 It is always better to spend money on something that will keep you and your family rich in future, instead of spending it on things that will make you look rich today.

 Wants are desires and luxuries which should be treated as such.
-When you know you are spending on a luxury, you can enjoy the same when you can afford it as a reward of your hardwork and be happy about it.
+When you know you are spending on luxury, you can enjoy the same when you can afford it as a reward for your hard work and be happy about it.

-Let’s say you take a 3 year loan @ 9% for ₹4 lakhs to fulfill your want and buy the sedan.
+Let’s say you take a 3-year loan @ 9% for ₹4 lakhs to fulfil your want and buy the sedan.
 You’ll be paying ₹12,720 every month for 3 years to pay off the principal + interest of ₹4.57 lakhs.
-At the end of 3 years you would’ve paid off the loan but the car’s value depreciated so if you were to buy a new car you’ll be back to square one.
+At the end of 3 years, you would’ve paid off the loan but the car’s value depreciated so if you were to buy a new car you’ll be back to square one.

 If you are aware of your wants and need you can achieve financial independence easily.
 If not, you will be caught in a vicious circle of it.